Slowdeb/Tryhackme/Super-Spam.md

 Difficulty: Medium

-Overview: Good reconaissance and enumeration of the machine is the key, gather information about users, access a misconfigured ftp service, crack a .cap wifi file which will lead us to a reverse shell.
-Go through encryption files to privesc horizontly and eventualy take advantage of VNC service to reach our privesc to root.
+Overview: Good reconaissance and enumeration of the machine is the key, gather information about users, access misconfigured FTP, crack a .cap wifi file which will lead us to a reverse shell.
+Go through encryption files to achieve a horizontal privesc and eventualy take advantage of VNC service to reach root.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------